-Led by women for women from its inception, the nation’s largest private women’s Catholic university recognizes historic national moment.
+Led by women for women from its inception, one of the nation’s largest private women’s Catholic universities recognizes a historic national moment.

 The significance of witnessing the inauguration of Kamala Harris, JD as the first woman to serve and lead the United States as a Vice President is unquestionably historic.
 At St. Catherine University, it is a time to reflect on the knowledge gained from a century’s-worth of women’s leadership.
 This is an exciting time not just for our nation, but for all the future leaders who will witness the history of the next four years of the Biden-Harris administration.

 “The concept of women as leaders is nothing new at St. Catherine University,” said ReBecca Koenig Roloff ’76, president, St. Catherine University.
 “We’ve walked the talk for over a century, and take great pride in our graduates who have gone on to lead in health care, classrooms, communities, and governments.
 Today is a significant milepost in a long journey that is far from over.”

 A record 144 women, or 27%, joined the 117th United States Congress when it convened earlier this month.
 Here in Minnesota, 72 women will sit in the state’s 92nd legislative session — quite a few more than the 4 women who sat in the state’s 43rd session back in 1923.
 St. Catherine University is pleased to congratulate a number of alumnae who are seated in this session, and who continue to work across all levels of government to create a more just and equitable world for us all.